cklukas/json-view/README.md

 * Open multiple files or read JSON from standard input.
 * Mouse interactions: click to select, click left of a label or double-click to expand/collapse, click footer hints, click help dialog to close.
 * `--parse-only` mode for pretty-printing JSON without the interactive viewer.
+* `--validate` mode for non-interactive JSON validation.
+* Optional ASCII-only mode for environments with limited Unicode support.

 ## Requirements